Polestar 1 Review

 Polestar 1: what would you like to read next?

 The Polestar 1 is a £140,000, left-hand-drive only, carbon-fibre bodied, performance plug-in-hybrid coupe GT.
 Niche, then.
 It’s intended to showcase what Polestar is capable of before it focuses solely on EVs.
-The closest fast coupe competition is from the likes of the Bentley Continental GT and BMW 8 Series, although neither is a hybrid designed to be mean as well as green.
+The closest fast coupe alternatives are the likes of the Bentley Continental GT and BMW 8 Series, although the Polestar has hybrid technology up its sleeve.

-The 1 is pretty unique, then, and you certainly won’t miss it on the road.
+The Polestar 1 is pretty unique, then, and you certainly won’t miss it on the road.
 It looks stunning, with a low, sleek roofline, slimline door mirrors and a bold grille.
-Sure, there’s more than a hint of Volvo about the place, but, as new Volvo’s are a paragon of style and sophistication, this matters not a jot on the outside.
+Sure, there’s more than a hint of Volvo about the place, but, as new Volvo’s ooze style and sophistication, this matters not a jot on the outside.

 Inside, though, things are maybe a little too Volvo.
-You’re faced with what is essentially an S90 saloons’ dashboard, which given its lovely materials and solid build isn’t an issue until you remember the S90 costs a fraction of the price.
+You’re faced with what is more or less the dashboard from an S90 saloon which, given its lovely materials and impressive level of quality, isn’t an issue — until you remember the S90 costs a fraction of the price.
 Still, there’s enough additional carbon fibre, chrome trim and mood lighting to ensure the Polestar 1 feels special.

-But uh-oh… the 1’s infotainment system is straight from the Volvo parts bin too.
+But uh-oh… the Polestar 1 plug-in hybrid’s infotainment system is straight from the Volvo parts bin too.
 It’s portrait in style, has sharp, bright graphics and is responsive to touch, although there are a few too many small icons to navigate when driving.
+Android Auto only displays on a small segment on the phone too, like watching a YouTube video on your phone in portrait mode.
 Volvo’s digital dials are also looking a little behind the curve these days next to the best on sale.

 The Polestar 1 is what’s known as a 2+2.
-Two adults will have no problems getting comfortable in the front electric seats and the driver enjoys a fantastic driving position, but the rear seats are very tight on space.
-In reality, they’re only good for small children or a couple of bags.
+Two adults will have no problems getting comfortable in the front electric seats and the driver enjoys a fantastic driving position, but there’s no chance of adults getting comfy in the back.
+It’s not perfect up front, though — you can only get it in left-hand drive.

 On the subject of electrical gubbins, the Polestar 1 is a technical tour de force.
 It has a 2.0-litre turbocharged and supercharged petrol engine driving its front wheels, plus an electric motor on each rear wheel and a 34kWh battery pack in the middle.
 Altogether it produces 609hp and cracks 0-62mph in 4.2 seconds, despite weighing a mighty 2.3 tonnes.